English National Volleyball League

 The English Men's Volleyball League is the major volleyball national competition for men in England, established in 1977.
 It is organised by Volleyball England.

 Competition format (Super League)

 The teams get 3 points for a 3–0 or 3–1 victory, 2 points for a 3–2 victory, 1 point for a 2–3 defeat, and 0 points for a 0–3 or 1–3 defeat.

-Competition history

-The 2024–25 DYNAMIK Men’s Super League season in England featured ten teams competing at the highest level of domestic volleyball.
-The regular season was marked by intense competition.
+The 2025–26 DYNAMIK Men's Super League season in England featured eight teams competing at the highest level of domestic volleyball.

-The season culminated in the Final 4 weekend held at the Crystal Palace National Sports Centre on 5–6 April 2025.
-The top four teams — Essex Rebels, Malory Eagles, London Giants and Newcastle Knights — competed for the championship title.
+The season culminated in the Final Four weekend held at the Crystal Palace National Sports Centre on 11-12 April 2026.
+The top four teams — London Giants, Newcastle Knights, Malory Eagles and University of Nottingham — competed for the championship title.

-In the championship final, London Giants secured their first national title by defeating Essex Rebels.

-The 2024–25 season underscored the increasing competitiveness and talent within English men’s volleyball.
+London Giants retained the championship title, winning back-to-back Men's Super League championships.
+Newcastle Knights finished as silver medallists, while Malory Eagles secured the bronze medal.